BlueBrain/neurocollage/README.md

 * `get_layer_annotation`: can generate annotation of layers for plotting or other uses
 * `create_planes`: defines a set of planes to create collage plots, with various algorithms.
-  Planes are sampled along a centerline, which can be straight aligned or not with world coordinates or curved using an algorithm in `atlas_analysis` package.
+  Planes are sampled along a centerline, which can be straight aligned or not with world coordinates or curved using an algorithm from former `atlas_analysis` package.
 The first and last point of the centerline can be defined manually, or estimated internally to span the given region best.
 * `plot_collage`: make the collage plot, see API for possible arguments.